BMW X3

 The BMW X3 is a compact luxury crossover SUV manufactured by BMW since 2003, based on the BMW 3 Series platform.
 BMW markets the car as a Sports Activity Vehicle, the company's proprietary descriptor for its X-line luxury vehicles.

-The first-generation X3 was designed by BMW in conjunction with Magna Steyr of Graz, Austria—who also manufactured all X3s under contract to BMW.
-BMW manufactured the second-generation X3 at their Spartanburg plant in South Carolina, United States.
-Starting with the third generation, BMW South Africa's Rosslyn plant began production of the X3, alongside the Spartanburg plant, after the facility underwent a major upgrade to prepare for the X3 production, replacing the long-running 3 Series production in the plant.
-About 76,000 units will be manufactured there annually.
+The first-generation X3 E83 in 2003 was designed by BMW in conjunction with Magna Steyr of Graz, Austria—who also manufactured all X3s under contract to BMW.
+The BMW X3 (2003) was the first BMW model to officially introduce the xDrive system under this name.
 The car was the first mid-size, premium SUV on the market.
 In 2008, BMW started competing with the Mercedes-Benz GLK-Class (renamed GLC-Class since 2016), and numerous other SUVs in this segment.

+BMW manufactured the second-generation X3 F25 in 2010 at their Spartanburg plant in South Carolina, USA.

+Starting with the third generation G01 in 2017, BMW South Africa's Rosslyn plant began production of the X3, alongside the Spartanburg plant, after the facility underwent a major upgrade to prepare for the X3 production, replacing the long-running 3 Series production in the plant.
+The battery electric model was sold as the BMW iX3.
+In 2019 the first BMW X3 M (F97) version fitted with a 3.0 L S58 was produced.

+The fourth-generation X3 G45 went into the production in 2024.

 The X3 is smaller than the X5 and X6, and bigger than the X1 and the X2.

-The battery electric model is sold as the BMW iX3.